olusegunajibola/MAS-sentiment-analysis/README.md

-# MAS-sentiment-analysis

-Title: “Development of a Scalable Multi-Agent System for Financial Sentiment Analysis Using RabbitMQ”
+# Development of a Scalable Multi-Agent System for Financial Sentiment Analysis Using RabbitMQ

 We build a Multi-Agent System (MAS) for Sentiment Analysis in this repo.